Symphony No. 9 (Schnittke)

 The Symphony No. 9 by Alfred Schnittke was written two years before his death in 1998.
 As a result of paralysis following a series of strokes, the manuscript was barely readable, and a performing edition was made by Gennady Rozhdestvensky.

 Schnittke was dissatisfied with Rozhdestvensky's edition, and following his death his widow Irina Schnittke sought to have a reconstruction made that was more faithful to the manuscript.
-Nikolai Korndorf was first engaged to perform the task, and following his early death the manuscript was passed to Alexander Raskatov.
+Nikolai Korndorf was first engaged to perform the task, and following his early death, the manuscript was passed to Alexander Raskatov.
 Raskatov not only reconstructed Schnittke's Ninth but also wrote his own composition: Nunc dimittis – In memoriam Alfred Schnittke, which was performed after the symphony in the premiere recording conducted by Dennis Russell Davies.

-Movements
+Music

+Schnittke employs a large orchestra, including triple woodwinds, four horns, three trumpets, three trombones, tuba, strings, three percussionists and harpsichord.

-Schnittke's Symphony No. 9 is written in three movements – each consecutively faster than the one before:
+The symphony is in three movements, each faster than the one before it: